vdoubleu/cube-timer2-client/README.md

 # Vdoubleu's Rubik's Cube Timer

 This is the client for my cube timer.
+Follow this [link](https://cube-timer-client.herokuapp.com/) to go try it out.

 The client is built using React.
 The Recharts library was used for the graph and it calls a Flask server with MongoDB to store and fetch data.
 The code for the server can be found [here](https://github.com/vdoubleu/cube-timer2-server)